 One of the best courses I’ve come across is Clint Nielsen’s Reveal The Steel.
 If you’re looking to add on size or increase the density of your muscles this premium course is a step beyond what you will find with the typical exercise program.

-Putting These Exercises into Use Is Just the Beginning
+Putting Good Trap Exercises into Use Is Just the Beginning

 While adding these exercises into your routines you’ll see quite a few gains.
 But to get the full benefit these exercises your best bet is to focus on using them to enhance the look of you muscle composition.
 Sticking to each of these specific exercises is just the beginning to building a strong back.

 Even though dumbbells are a very effective way to spice up your workout, that’s why they are main focus of this post, you can also take your sessions up a notch by merely adding your own bodyweight and a little gravity into the equation.
-Pike presses are just one of many trapezius exercises to help get the job done.
+Pike presses are just one of good trap exercises to help get the job done.
 Again, it’s all about discovering what works for you so you can take your trap workouts to the next level.
 For more information on home gym exercises, check out this comparison of the pros and cons for free weight VS machine exercises!